percona/percona-postgresql-operator/source/standby.rst

    :align: center

-.. note:: If ``cluster1`` still exists for some reason, **make sure it can not connect** to pgBackRest repository.
+.. note:: If ``cluster1`` still exists for some reason, **make sure it can not connect** to backup storage.
 Otherwise, both clusters sending WAL archives to it would cause data corruption!